Social Network Analysis of the Caste-Based Reservation System in India: Introduction

 \subsection{The Caste System in India}

-In the context of the Indian society, caste is defined to be a Hindu hereditary class of socially equal persons, united in religion and usually following similar occupations, distinguished from other castes in the hierarchy by its relative degree of spiritual purity or pollution\cite{def-caste}.
+In the context of the Indian society, caste is defined to be a Hindu hereditary class of socially equal persons, united in religion and usually following similar occupations, distinguished from other castes in the hierarchy by its relative degree of spiritual purity or pollution \cite{bayly2001caste}.
 It is said that the origin of the caste system is credited to the \emph{Vedas}, the mythological texts that claim the very basis of Hindu religion, according to which, the primal man destroyed himself to create a human society.
 The different castes were created from different parts of his body.
-The Brahmins (scholar or priest class) were created from his head; the \emph{Kshatrias} (soldier class) from his arms; the \emph{Vaishias} (business class) from his thighs and the \emph{Sudras} (menial labour class) from his feet.
+The \emph{Brahmins} (scholar or priest class) were created from his head, the \emph{Kshatriyas} (soldier class) from his arms, the \emph{Vaishyas} (business class) from his thighs, and the \emph{Shudras} (menial labor class) from his feet.
 The hierarchy in the caste is determined by the descending order of importance of his body organs.

 Another religious theory claims that the caste system was created from the body organs of Brahma, who is believed to be the creator of the world according to the Hindu religion.
 This stratification, though an obvious myth, has stayed in the Indian society since time immemorial.